damienbod/AspNetCoreNlog/README.md

 This article shows how to setup logging in an ASP.NET Core application which logs to a Microsoft SQL Server using NLog.

-The NLog.Extensions.Logging Nuget package as well as the System.Data.SqlClient are added to the dependencies in the csproj file.
+The NLog.Web.AspNetCore Nuget package is added to the dependencies in the csproj file.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">